 Supporting Arbor School's Families

-Family support is very important to the health and well being of our families.
-We currently provide family support through our outings, celebrations, and field trips.
-We are also always available to our families through the sharing of resources, conferences, and evenings out.
+Family support is very important to the health and wellbeing of our families.
+We currently provide family support through our monthly parent support meetings, parent training classes, outings, celebrations, and field trips.
+We are also always available to our families through the sharing of resources and conferences.

 Parents are in need of a place that understands what they are going through.
-These supports can be in a way of kind words, parent support groups, marriage counseling, Sibshops, respite care, or child care.
-Through social gatherings with our parents of autistic children, the parents are given the opportunity to connect with others, share their stories, and find support in families on the same journey.
+Through school social gatherings, the parents are given the opportunity to connect with others, share their stories, and find support in families on the same journey.